qinglin0624/qinglin0624.github.io/index.md

 My research interests include multi-modal behavior analysis, knowledge transfer, and affective computing.

 In my spare time I enjoy working and thinking about the societal impact side of my research.
 I had a great time working as an undergraduate peer tutor at DKU, and being a soprano at DKU Choir.
-I also enjoy running, playing the piano from time to time, and being an amateur badminton player outside work. [{\mathbb {$\mapsto$}}](www.github.com)
+I also enjoy running, playing the piano from time to time, and being an amateur badminton player outside work.

 ## Education